“These are the commandments that the Lord commanded Moses for the people of Israel on Mount Sinai.”

 Oh, when you see the book of Leviticus, don’t see a book.
 I hope that your conclusion after even walking through some of these podcast episodes in the book of Leviticus that you don’t walk away thinking, “Oh, these commands from God are hard and they’re stiff and they’re not helpful,” that you would see, “No, these are good and they’re gracious and they’re wonderful.”
 Yes, they’re serious, but they’re serious because God is serious about our good.
 Oh, God help us to see this.

 We love your laws.
 We wanna meditate on them.
 God, we pray that that would be the desire of our hearts more and more and more and more.
-God, help us not to be a people- I pray this in my own life, I pray this for people who are listening right now.
+Help us not to be a people- I pray this in my own life, I pray this for people who are listening right now.
 God, help us not to dread your commands, to certainly ignore your commands through not opening up, reading, listening to your word.
-God, help us to love them.
-Help us to meditate on them like they’re life to us, like they are our delight in a Psalm 1 kind of way.
+Help us to love them.
+God, help us to meditate on them like they’re life to us, like they are our delight in a Psalm 1 kind of way.

 God, we pray you’d help us to do them.
 Help us as we read commands, even specific instructions in the New Testament, new covenant.
 Help us to do them and in the process to experience life with you in them.
-Thank you for your word.
-Thank you for the book of Leviticus.
-Thank you for your laws.
+Thank you for your word, for the book of Leviticus and for your laws.
 Lord, help us to glorify you through obedience to your word, to your laws.
 For our good and for your glory, we pray these things in Jesus’ name.
 Amen.